jmarlow4/mastering-angular-p0-setup/4_vs-code/README.md

 # 0 - Setup
 ## 4 - VS Code
-Integrated Development Environment - the text editor that you write code with

 * "Explorer" gives you access to project folder structure
     * Notice how modifying files, but not saving them makes little "notifications" pop up